A huge winter storm is about to plague the U.S., even as some areas see record highs

 "A massive winter storm is expected to impact much of the U.S. this week with a variety of hazards," including heavy snowfall, sleet, freezing rain and severe thunderstorms, the NWS said on Monday.

 Parts of the Northwest were already feeling the storm early Monday, with snow falling in the Cascades and Northern Rockies.
-It's forecast to expand into California and the Southwest.
+The large system is forecast to expand into California and the Southwest even as it moves east.

 In Los Angeles and southwest California, it will be "the coldest storm of the season, and possibly of the last several years," the local NWS office said.
 As LAist reports, the storm could bring snow and graupel — fragile pellets that form around snow crystals.